Gerijacki/Cyber_Startupv2/nextcloud.md

 #### 5. Complete Nextcloud Setup:

 Visit your server's IP address or domain in a web browser to complete the Nextcloud setup.
-Follow the on-screen instructions to finish the setup process.

-Remember to configure backups, security settings, and HTTPS for your Nextcloud instance for a complete and secure setup.